Tony Glynn

-Tony Glynn (1926–1994) was an Australian missionary priest in Japan whose work for postwar reconciliation between former enemies earned him imperial and national honours from both countries.
+Anthony Joachim Glynn (1926–1994) was an Australian Catholic missionary priest in Japan whose work for post-war reconciliation between Australia and Japan earned him imperial and national honors from both countries.

 Early life

-Anthony Joachim "Tony" Glynn was born in Casino, northern New South Wales in 1926, one of eight children of Harold Marcus Glynn, a successful store owner, and Nina Rose Glynn née Dougherty.
-Following the death of his mother, when he was six, her younger sister Molly stepped in to help raise the children.
-His aunt's decision to sacrifice her career and her own marriage plans offered a model of selflessness that deeply influenced the boy.
-Tony was attending boarding school in Sydney at St Joseph's College, Hunters Hill when the British colony of Singapore fell to the Imperial Japanese Army in 1942.
-Because of widespread fear of a possible Japanese invasion of Australia, he and his younger brother Paul Glynn were called back to Lismore to finish their schooling at St John's College, Woodlawn.
+Glynn was born in Casino, in the Northern Rivers area of New South Wales, Australia in 1926.
+He was one of eight children of Harold Marcus Glynn, a successful store owner, and Nina Rose Glynn (née Dougherty).
+Following her death in 1932, when Anthony was six, Nina's sister Molly stepped in to help raise the children.
+Glynn was attending boarding school in Sydney at St Joseph's College, Hunters Hill when the British colony of Singapore fell to the Imperial Japanese Army in 1942.
+Due to widespread fear of a possible Japanese invasion of Australia, he and his younger brother Paul Glynn were called back to Lismore to finish their schooling at St John's College, Woodlawn.

 Religious vocation

 The Glynns were a devout Roman Catholic family of Irish immigrant heritage.
-Three of the boys, John, Tony and Paul, would train for the priesthood at the Toongabbie (Sydney) seminary of the Society of Mary or Marist order.
-While studying at Toongabbie in 1946 Tony met Fr Lionel Marsden who while serving as a chaplain in the 8th Division Australian Imperial Force (AIF) had become a prisoner-of-war and been put to work on the notorious Thai-Burma Railway.
-Marsden later experienced a spiritual crisis in revulsion at his feelings of hatred for his former captors and decided to establish a mission in Japan with the aim of healing the wounds of war and promoting reconciliation.
+Three of the boys, John, Tony and Paul, trained for the priesthood at the Toongabbie (Sydney) seminary of the Society of Mary or Marist order.
+While studying at Toongabbie in 1946 Glynn met Fr Lionel Marsden who, while serving as a chaplain in the 8th Division Australian Imperial Force (AIF), became a prisoner-of-war and was put to work on the notorious Thai-Burma Railway.
 The newly-ordained Fr Tony Glynn was accepted for the Japanese mission in January 1952.

-Nara

-After arriving at the Marist headquarters in Kyoto, Tony went to work studying the Japanese language.
+After arriving at the Marist headquarters in Kyoto, Glynn studied the Japanese language.
 His early pastoral duties included ministering to the sick at a leprosarium near Tokyo.
-The Allied military Occupation of Japan had just ended, and the defeated country showed many signs of the ravages of war.
-In 1953 Tony was appointed to a parish in the city of Nara.
-He visited the sick and prisoners in jail, taught Bible studies, ran youth groups and organised aid deliveries from abroad.
-During his career he delivered more than 150,000 items, such as winter clothing, to the poor.
-In this last endeavour he was assisted by his brother and fellow Marist priest, Fr John Glynn, who edited a magazine, The Harvest, that publicised the order's overseas missions.
-Tony also made a point of forging close ties with members of the Buddhist and Shinto faiths and he would lead seven pioneering Buddhist/Christian prayer pilgrimages to Pacific War sites, from Lae, in Papua New Guinea, to Nagasaki.
+In 1953 Glynn was appointed to a parish in the city of Nara.
+He visited both the sick and prisoners, taught Bible studies, ran youth groups, and organised aid deliveries from abroad.
+During his career, he delivered more than 150,000 items, such as winter clothing, to the poor.
+In this last endeavour, he was assisted by his brother and fellow Marist priest Fr John Glynn, editor of magazine The Harvest, which publicized the order's overseas missions.
+Glynn also made a point of forging close ties with members of the Buddhist and Shinto faiths, and would eventually lead seven pioneering Buddhist/Christian prayer pilgrimages to Pacific War sites, from Lae, in Papua New Guinea, to Nagasaki.